amstlldj/SCIF-CFGRF/README.md

 Fig.10 GIF of the inference synthesis process on the SEU dataset at BR1:5.

 ![Example Image](Fig/time-series-4.bmp)
 Fig.11 Inference process efficiency comparison.
-(From top to bottom: SCIF-CFGRF, DDPM, DDIM.)

 ## 8.Citation method of this paper repository
 ###